How to Pack Your Backpack for Safety, Comfort, and Efficiency

 There is this amazing backpacking rule that the amount of stuff we need for a hike grows proportionally to the size of a bag.
 Which means – we tend to find things to take with us if we have a bigger backpack.

-Because of it, it is always better to try to fit into a smaller backpack, then to restrain ourselves when filling a too-big bag.
+Because of it, it is always better to try to fit into a smaller backpack, than to restrain ourselves when filling a too-big bag.

 For an overnight hike or a weekend getaway, there should be no reason to take a backpack that is bigger than 50l.